future97/MSI-DTI/README.md

 # MSI-DTI
-MSI-DTI: Predicting Drug-Target Interaction Based on Multi-Source Information and Multi-Head Self-Attention
+The source code of "MSI-DTI: Predicting Drug-Target Interaction Based on Multi-Source Information and Multi-Head Self-Attention"
+#Datasets

+#Requirements